On this page:

 California state law requires that a student who is applying for admission or who is currently enrolled and is requesting residency reclassification, provide information and evidence to determine his or her status.
 (Education Code, Sections 68000 – 68090 & 76140)

 Please note that the information posted on the residency page is in no way a complete explanation of the residency laws and regulations.
 Some cases require more extensive investigation and will be handled on a case-by-case basis.
 However, the burden of proof to clearly demonstrate both physical presence and intent is the responsibility of the student.

-Residency is determined by the union of physical presence and evidence of intent to make California the permanent home for one prior year as of the residency determination date.
-The residency determination date is the day immediately preceding the opening day of a semester or session.
+Residency is determined by the union of physical presence and evidence of intent to make California the permanent home for one prior year as of the residence determination date.
+The residence determination date is the day immediately preceding the opening day of a semester or session.

 A legal resident of California must provide verification of the following*:

 - Physical presence for one year prior to the residency determination date includes but is not limited to:

 - Employment paystubs